Fathers Day is not a given, it needs to be earned.

 There’s a mental picture of my dad walking home, down the Street from working the docks on ‘Lulu Island in New Westminster, BC’.
 I can still see all us kids running to greet him, he has the biggest happiest smile on his face.
 He loved us a lot I think.

 A memory of him taking me to get my first new dress at age 11yrs for the Mayday festivities at school on Lulu island.
 That was a big deal for me and I was so excited.
 I still remember that dress, a pink sleeveless with a little white collar.
 He knew nothing about shopping but he let me pick out the dress and he paid for it and I was thrilled.

 My dad was a great cook (mom was not) and we always seemed to thrive when he was around, which wasn’t often because he worked two jobs to keep us fed.
-That’s a lot of mouths isn’t it?
-The second job he worked was as a bartender and that was maybe a mistake, my dad and mom fought a lot!
+With six of us kids that’s a lot of mouths, isn’t it?
+The second job he worked was as a bartender and that was maybe a mistake, my dad and mom fought a lot.

 Being a joker and a charmer he was a very sociable person.
 He had a quip for everything.
 When I asked him about his medals from the war he said they were for being first in the food line every day.
 Asked about his injuries to his backside and he’d quip “I got shot running from the enemy!”

 Everyone loved my dad..
 I loved my dad more than my mom, and I hated my mom for leaving my dad.
 I realized years later she really had no choice.

 My dad forgot all about us kids when she moved us back to Saskatoon, that was a bitter pill to swallow.
 How does a man disconnect from six children that so obviously loved and adored him?
 I know he loved us and I know we loved him.
 To this day I still don’t understand how a man can do that?